 “A Run Through History” reaffirmed how these days I embrace my cerebral palsy (CP).
 In my video I ponder the way teenage Zachary might handle the encouraging “Good jobs,” concluding my teenage self would rudely say “Thank you” and take the remarks in a patronizing way.
 “Good job, last place!”

 Said hypothetical response would extend back to the fact 10 years ago I felt embarrassed by my cerebral palsy.
 CP made me different and I incorrectly associated different with inferior.
 Rather than accepting me for me I desired to blend in with everyone else.
 Via rudeness I discouraged people from making any remarks which highlighted my differences.

 Man, I am glad I’m over the embarrassment!
 Today I live a happier life because I embrace my cerebral palsy.
 I can enjoy an event like the “A Run Through History” 5k as opposed to becoming sidetracked by negatives.

 Life becomes much more enjoyable when you accept your differences, a lesson I learned by experience and one I aimed to teach others by penning Off Balanced.
-If my post here interested you, check out Off Balanced for your Kindle or Nook.
+If my post here interested you, checkout Off Balanced (available at Amazon).
 Make sure to leave a customer review too!